 Florida Move Over Law Penalties

-Miami drivers who don’t follow the Move Over Law may face fines, court fees, and three points being added to their driver’s license.
-These penalties may not seem extreme, but the related costs can be significant.
-Also, points added to your driver’s license can eventually cause you to lose your driving privileges for months or years.
+Miami drivers who fail to comply with Florida’s Move Over Law may face significant penalties, including fines, court fees, and three points added to their driving record.
+While these penalties may not seem severe, the associated costs can be substantial, and accumulating points can eventually lead to the suspension of driving privileges for months or even years.

 How To Avoid Stopped Vehicle Accidents